bldl/pldi2026-tutorial-ide/textual/README.md

-# Language tools for the BEAN Language
+# Text-based IDE for the BEAN Language

-This repository. contains a small IDE prototype for the [BEAN](https://github.com/Athena-Types/Bean) research programming language.
+This folder contains a small IDE prototype for the [BEAN](https://github.com/Athena-Types/Bean) research programming language.
 The project is meant to demonstrate applications of IDEs and language tooling to PLs in the research field.
 Developed using [Langium](https://langium.org/).

 Features:
 - Syntax highlighting